whosonfirst/go-webhookd/README.md

 The `dispatchers` section is a dictionary of "named" dispatcher configuations.
 This allows the actual [webhook configurations (described below)](#webhooks) to signal their respective dispatchers using the dictionary "name" as a simple short-hand.

+_Note: This example includes a `pubsub://` receiver which assumes you've imported the [go-webhookd-github](https://github.com/whosonfirst/go-webhookd-pubsub) package in your code._

 ### webhooks

 ```